Bombing of Hanover in World War II: Strategic importance

 Before the war Hanover was the thirteenth largest city in Germany and Austria, with 471,000 inhabitants – on average this fell to 287,000 during the war (mainly due to evacuations) and in May 1945 was down to 217,000.
 It was the headquarters of 19th Infantry Division, military district XI and a military training facility.

 Hanover was an important railway junction at the intersection of two major east-west and north-south routes.
 It was the fifth most active industrial centre in the Third Reich, producing tyres for military vehicles and aircraft and other rubber parts and products in three Continental AG factories.
 Its Maschinenfabrik Niedersachsen Hannover and Hanomag factories also produced guns and tracked-vehicles, whilst an AFA (Accumulatoren Fabrik Aktiengesellschaft – later VARTA) factory built in 1938 produced batteries for submarines and torpedoes from 1940 onwards.

 A new Vereinigten Leichtmetallwerke (VLW) factory had been built in 1935 on a site in the Linden-Süd district formerly used by the Hannoversche Waggonfabrik after the latter went bankrupt.
 The VLW also built a factory in Laatzen outside the city limits in 1936 which was not directly attacked.
-Two large refineries Deurag and Nerag in Misburg on the northeastern outskirts of the city produced gasoline and motor oils for the Luftwaffe, meaning they were targeted early and continued to be attacked, especially later on in the war.
+Two large refineries Deurag and Nerag in Misburg on the northeastern outskirts of the city produced aviation fuel and motor oils for the Luftwaffe, meaning they were targeted early and continued to be attacked, especially later on in the war.